ARMmbed/mbed-client/docs/porting-guide.md

 **Note**: In this case, we have listed the dependencies for the `x86-linux-native` compilation target.
 Different modules are needed for different compilation targets.

-If you list the modules included in the [mbed Client Linux example](https://github.com/ARMmbed/mbed-client-linux-example), you can see that it depends directly only on the `mbed-client` and `mbed-client-linux` modules.
+We are using the [mbed Client Linux example](https://github.com/ARMmbed/mbed-client-linux-example) in this document.
+You can see that it depends directly only on the `mbed-client` and `mbed-client-linux` modules.
 These modules depend internally on various other modules.

 ```
 mbed-client-linux-example x.x.x